Brain Aneurysm Overview

 A sudden, severe headache is one symptom of an aneurysm that has ruptured.
 Other symptoms of an aneurysm rupture may include:

 NOTE: A ruptured aneurysm is a medical emergency.
-Call 911 or your local emergency number.
+Call 911 or the local emergency number.

 Two common methods are used to repair a brain aneurysm.

 Not all aneurysms need to be treated right away.
-Those that are very small (less than 3 mm) are less likely to break open.
+Those that are very small (less than 3 mm or 0.12 in) are less likely to break open.

 Your health care provider will help you decide whether or not it is safer to have surgery to block off the aneurysm before it can break open.
 Sometimes people are too ill to have surgery, or it may be too dangerous to treat the aneurysm because of its location.